Lucas-R14/First-program-in-java/README.md

  --> Main: A program that ask the user's name and age.

- --> How do I made it:
+ --> How I made it:

 -I created a scanner object to scan the varibles more after in the program.